Scratch-building: Tools

 - Perfect for getting the "exact" angle you want

-- Also great for shortening pieces/parts
+- Also great for shortening pieces that are a tad too long

 - When the sandpaper wears down, peel it off and use wood glue to adhere any sandpaper to the block